plediii/dual-protocol/README.md

 ## Creating temporary hosts with `domain.waitFor`

-In several cases, it is convenient to create a host to wait for a single message, such as a *ready* event, or a response, without leaving a permanently listening host at that address.
+A common pattern is to create a temporary host to wait for a single message, such as a *ready* event or a request response, which is removed immediately after the event.
 Dual-protocol provides the `domain.waitFor(event, options)` method for this purpose.

 `domain.waitFor` returns a promise that will resolve when the event